Here -- by popular demand -- is the recipe

 Beverages

-A tall glass of cool orange juice goes well with pancakes.
+A tall glass of milk goes well with pancakes.
 Of course, coffee is almost essential.
-I
+I highly

-French) to get the smooth, rich flavors that go well with pancakes.
+as French) to get the smooth, rich flavors that go well with

 Learn more